SpeedUpNet: A Plug-and-Play Adapter Network for Accelerating Text-to-Image Diffusion Models: Experiments

-\textbf{Baselines and Evaluation}.
-For training-free methods, we use DDIM\cite{song2020score}, DPMSolver \cite{lu2022dpm}, and DPM-Solver++\cite{lu2022dpm++} schedulers.
-For training-required methods, we compare with Guided-Distill \cite{meng2023distillation} and LCM \cite{luo2023latent}.
+.
+For training-free methods, we use DDIM \cite{song2020denoising}, DPM-Solver \cite{lu2022dpm}, and DPM-Solver++ \cite{lu2022dpm++} schedulers.
+For training-requiring methods, we compare with Guided-Distill \cite{meng2023distillation} and LCM \cite{luo2023latent}.
 Since there has been no open-sourced training-required method before, we reproduce Guided-Distill following the paper, on our dataset configurations.
-Our method belongs to adaptation-free methods that require training only once and can used with other pre-trained models, and we compare it to LCM-LoRA \cite{luo2023lcm}.
+Since our method also belongs to adaptating-free methods that require training only once and can used with other pre-trained models, and we compare it to LCM-LoRA \cite{luo2023lcm}.
+Following previous works, we test on LAION-Aesthetics-6+ dataset.
 We use FID and CLIP scores to evaluate the performances, where we generate 30K images using 10K text prompts of test set with 3 random seeds.

-Additionally, in order to measure whether the method can be used for training-free acceleration of diffusion models that have not been seen before, we propose the knowledge-distillation FID test method.
-For each pretrained diffusion model, we use the same 10K prompts and use 25-step DPM-Solver++ to get the ground truth samples.